 To enter personal property tax or sales tax paid on a new vehicle:

-- Click Itemized or Standard Deductions to expand the category and then click Taxes paid
+- Click the Itemized or Standard Deductions dropdown, then click Taxes paid.

-- To enter sales tax paid, continue to the screen titled Do you want to enter state and local sales tax information?
+- On the screen titled Would you like to review your state and local sales tax?, click Yes.

 Personal Property Taxes

 According to the IRS Instructions for Schedule A Itemized Deductions, you can only deduct state and local personal property taxes if they were based on value alone and were imposed on a yearly basis.
 The most common type of personal property tax is vehicle registration fees.
 Many state or local taxing authorities base this fee on the value of your vehicle.
 If you're unsure whether or not your vehicle registration fees are based on value, please contact the taxing authority for verification.
 See Auto Registration Fees for more information.